gom9000/xp-presepe/README.md

 A signal that rises linearly, whose frequency corresponds to the whole day-presepe.
 To produce the ramp a constant current generator is used, which linearly charges a capacitor.
 To stop the ramp rise a comparator with hysteresis regulates the maximum charge voltage of the capacitor, and the relative discharge.
+A semplificated idea of a BJT sawtooth wave generator:

 ![image](resources/presepe-sawtooth.jpg)

+The implementation must adapt the transistors biasing to the corrects voltage levels, without exceeding them.
+For example Vbe must be less than 4-5 volts (Veb0 value on datasheets).

 ### Daily-phase triggers generator
 Passing the ramp signal through 4 voltage window-comparators, the ramp is divided into 4 sub-periods,